ABmaxplunck/Manual-testing-with-User-Acceptance-Criteria-Test-Cases-and-Bug-Report/README.md

 - please press the link that I have given to the google drive link section for better understanding

 ## Modules:
-- will be updated soon
+- Login, Deposit, Send Money and Payment

 ## Scenarios for test cases:
 - will be updated soon